 - Replacing lower kitchen cabinets with drawers

 Are you self-employed and work at home?
 If so, you can deduct 100 percent of the cost of improvements you make to your home office.
 For example, if you replace the windows in your office, you can deduct the entire cost of supplies and labor as an office expense, provided you meet the home office deduction requirements.

 You may also be able to deduct a percentage of whole-house repairs.
 To figure out how much you can deduct, divide the square footage of your house by the square footage of your office.
 For example, if your house is 1,000 square feet and your office is 100 square feet, you could deduct 10 percent of the cost of whole-house repairs.
 That means if you painted your entire home at a cost of $500, you could deduct $50 as an office expense.

-As of 2018, only self-employed workers can deduct home-office expenses.
+As of 2022, only self-employed workers can deduct home-office expenses.
 If you work for an employer and have a home office, you’re no longer eligible to deduct out-of-pocket expenses for working from home.

-A standard solar system costs about $16,000 and will be about $11,000 after factoring in the federal tax credit.
+A standard solar system costs an average of $20,498 and will be about $15,168 after factoring in the federal tax credit.
 Don’t forget, solar panels also help you save on electricity bills.
 How much you’ll save depends on how expensive electricity is where you live.
-California residents could save nearly $30,000 over 20 years, according to an analysis by energysage.com.

 If you roll the cost of improvements into the acquisition price of your home and take out a mortgage to pay for them, you can deduct the cost of the loan’s interest on your taxes.
 The FHA 203(k) mortgage and the Fanny Mae HomeStyle Renovation mortgage are designed to help homebuyers pay for renovations.